jclemens24/python-codewars-challenges/README.md

-# A collection of completed Codewars challenges written in Python.
+# A collection of completed Codewars challenges written in Python